 Mary and Valerie have a lot in common as they are both caregivers.
 Mary’s Aunt Julia has long-term care insurance, whereas Valerie’s mother does not.
 Does it make a difference?
 Have you considered long-term care insurance to protect your family from the impact on Valerie’s life?

-Tag Archive: home health
+Tag: home health

 Phyllis Shelton expands on the July 1, 2013 Wall St. Journal article that discusses LTC insurance rate increases by showing how to evaluate a rate increase, how to save money by buying Long-Term Care Partnership plans, and how to view the impact of not planning for extended health care.

 If you saw the New York Times article “Fine Print and Red Tape in LTC Policies”, you may be questioning your decision to buy long-term care insurance.
 Or, if you have a policy, this article may have made you wonder if you should have bought it.
 The fact that I’m writing this response shows you how important it is to me that you don’t have these doubts.
 Please let me lay your concerns to rest as I respond to a client’s question about her CNA policy.

 Buying long-term care insurance is like buying a car.
 You pay for the core components like an engine and four wheels with tires on them, then add the options that mean the most to you.

 You’re not sure LTC insurance is the best solution for you?
 No problem.
 After you read this book, you will know enough to make an informed decision and I will have done my job.

 CNBC allows you to vote on “Would You Buy Long-Term Care Insurance” at this story: http://www.cnbc.com/id/47703131 This article says the premiums are expensive.
 I hear that all the time.
 Are they expensive?
 I have to expand the question to those who make that statement.
 Long-term care insurance premiums are expensive compared to what?
 Compared to …